-CJST 1910 Criminal Justice Field Experience I
+CRMJ 1910 Criminal Justice Field Experience I 3 Credit Hours

 Students are assigned to a criminal justice agency to participate in the daily experiences associated with the criminal justice environment.
 The course requires 80 hours within the agency and 10 hours classroom and/or individual instruction.
 Reports and evaluations are required.
 This course is open to pre-service students with the completion of 12 credit hours at Southwest and a minimum of 6 credit hours in Criminal Justice Studies.
 In-service students may apply for credit after completing 12 credit hours at Southwest and employer certification showing a minimum of three years of continuous criminal justice employment.
 Students must obtain permission of the instructor to enroll.
-Pre-requisite: CJST 1010 and CJST 1300.
+Prerequisite: CRMJ 1010 and CRMJ 1300

-CJST 1920 Criminal Justice Field Experience II
+CRMJ 1920 Criminal Justice Field Experience II 3 Credit Hours

 Students are assigned to a criminal justice agency to participate in the daily experiences associated with the criminal justice environment.
 The course requires 80 hours within the agency and 10 hours classroom and/or individual instruction.
 Reports and evaluations are required.
 This course is open to pre-service students with the completion of 21 credit hours at Southwest and a minimum of 9 credit hours in Criminal Justice Studies.
 In-service students may apply for credit after completing 21 credit hours at Southwest and employer certification showing a minimum of three years of continuous criminal justice employment.
 Students must obtain permission of the instructor to enroll.
-Pre-requisite: CJST 1910
+Prerequisite: CRMJ 1910

-CJST 2000 Criminology
+CRMJ 2000 Criminology

 This course is a systematic study of crime, criminals and the criminal justice system.
 It explores the fundamental elements of criminology through a study of the causation and criminal behavior theories and examines the relevant activities of the criminal justice system.
-Prerequisite: CJST 1010
+Prerequisite: CRMJ 1010

-CJST 2040 Investigative Report Writing
+CRMJ 2040 Investigative Report Writing 3 Credit Hours